4d/docs/docs/web-studio/web-studio.md

 ---
 id: web-studio
-title: Web Studio
+title: 4D WebStudio
 ---

 > **Preview**: The web studio is provided as a preview feature, allowing you to familiarize with the new concepts and philosophy.
 This feature is still in early stages of development, it's not recommended to use it in a production environment.

-The web studio is a powerful integrated development environment (IDE) that lets you tap into various data sources such as the database of a 4D project, and link them to highly customizable interface elements in order to build complete applications.
+4D WebStudio is a powerful integrated development environment (IDE) that lets you tap into various data sources (for example, the database of a 4D project), and link them to highly customizable interface elements in order to build complete applications.

 At this stage, only the WebForm designer, the code editor and the contextual configuration panel are available.